groupserver/gs.group.type.set/README.rst

 :Unclosed: The ``unclosed`` property lingers from ``MailBoxer``,
            and is used to allow non-members to post to a group.

-See the documentation in the ``docs`` folder in this product for more information.

 Page
 ====